Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script, when executed changes the owner of the file hello to the user betty.

 5. 4-empty Script
 This script creates an empty file called hello.

+6. 5-execute Script
+This script, when executed adds execute permission to the owner of the file hello.